 HENRY BLINDER is an attorney and served in several different positions as a legal counsel to local government and state agencies.
 He was the city attorney for the City of Durham for many years prior to his retirement in 2008 and has lived in Durham for more than thirty years.

 DOUG LONGMAN has taught several classes at OLLI on international political economy, public policy, and economics.
-He has a doctorate in business administration and has taught previously at the University of Chicago, University of North Carolina–Chapel Hill, and the University of Texas.
+He has a doctorate in business administration, and has taught previously at the University of Chicago, UNC–Chapel Hill, and the University of Texas.

 JULIA ROSE is a certified personal trainer with the American Council on Exercise (ACE).
 She leads exercise classes in a variety of settings and has been helping active older adults get stronger at OLLI since 2006.